Hormones of Hunger and Satiety and Timing of Digestion

 Estrogen

-Estrogen is a sex hormone responsible for regulating the female reproductive system, as well as the immune, skeletal, and vascular systems.
-Although estrogen is also present and is an important hormone for males as well!
+Estrogen is a sex hormone responsible for regulating the female reproductive system as well as the immune, skeletal and vascular systems.
+Estrogen is also present and is an important hormone for males as well.

-Levels of this hormone change during life stages such as pregnancy, nursing, and menopause, as well as throughout the menstrual cycle.
-For men as testosterone declines with age, estrogen levels increase.
+Levels of this hormone fluctuate during life stages, such as pregnancy, nursing and menopause, as well as throughout the menstrual cycle.
+For men, as testosterone declines with age, estrogen levels increase.

 High levels of estrogen, which are often seen in people with obesity, are associated with an increased risk of certain cancers and other chronic diseases.